napari/napari/docs/howtos/layers/shapes.md

 initially set these colors by providing a list of colors to the `edge_color` or `face_color` keyword arguments respectively, or you can edit them from the GUI.
-The colors of each of the shapes are available as lists under the `layer.edge_colors` and `layer.face_colors` properties.
-These properties are different from the `layer.edge_color` and `layer.face_color` properties that will determine the color of the next shape to be added or any currently selected shapes.
+The colors of each of the shapes are available as lists under the `layer.edge_color` and `layer.face_color` properties.
+These properties are different from the `layer.current_edge_color` and `layer.current_face_color` properties that will determine the color of the next shape to be added or any currently selected shapes.

 To change the shape color properties from the GUI you must first select the shape whose properties you want to change, otherwise you will just be